 - The “sale” of alcoholic liquor is made by a licensed retailer or caterer directly to the host of the party before or after the event.

-- There is no cover or admission charges.
+- There is no cover, admission charges or rental fee.

 - There is no indication of pre-payment should be required to enter (i.e., tickets sold for the event, donation required, fundraiser, etc.)